Stuycs-K/final-project-9-anwars-yamm/WORKLOG.md

 ### date 6/1
 Made inventory refill after a player is done placing their tiles.
 Checked everything for the demo, added comments for clarity.

+### date 6/7
+Fixed bug with placing over existing tiles, added visual display for points for each player (going to change when new dimensions are given).

 ## GROUP MEMBER 2(Mason)

 ### date 5/22